 Vietnam Education Publishing House denies that 'making textbooks is very profitable'

-Regarding the price of textbooks at the beginning of the new school year, Associate Professor, Dr. Nguyen Van Tung, Deputy Editor-in-Chief of Vietnam Education Publishing House, affirmed that there is almost no or very little profit from textbooks.
+Regarding the price of textbooks at the beginning of the new school year, Associate Professor Dr. Nguyen Van Tung, Deputy Editor-in-Chief of Vietnam Education Publishing House, affirmed that the profit from textbooks is almost non-existent or very little.

 How to price textbooks so that price is no longer a 'headache' every school year?